 Since the Supreme Court decision, various proposals and recommendations have been made for additional federal and state legislation to regulate cigarette manufacturers.
 Congressional advocates of FDA regulations have introduced legislation that would give the FDA authority to regulate the manufacture, sale, distribution and labeling of tobacco products to protect public health, thereby allowing the FDA to reinstate its prior regulations or adopt new or additional regulations.
+Proposed legislation has also been introduced in Congress that would eliminate the federal tobacco quota system and impose assessments on manufacturers of tobacco products to compensate tobacco growers and quota holders for the elimination of their quota rights.
 The ultimate outcome of these proposals cannot be predicted.

 In August 1996, Massachusetts enacted legislation requiring tobacco companies to publish information regarding the ingredients in cigarettes and other tobacco products sold in that state.
-In December 1997, the United States District Court for the District of Massachusetts preliminarily enjoined this legislation from going into effect on the grounds that it is preempted by federal law.
-In November 1999, the United States Court of Appeals for the First Circuit affirmed this ruling.
-In September 2000, the federal district court permanently enjoined enforcement of the law.
-In October 2001, the First Circuit reversed the district court's decision, ruling that the ingredients disclosure provisions are valid.
-The entire court, however, agreed to re-hear the appeal, reinstating the district court's injunction in the meantime.
-In December 2002, the First Circuit ruled that the ingredients disclosure provisions violated the constitutional prohibition against unlawful seizure of property by forcing firms to reveal trade secrets.
+In December 2002, the United States Court of Appeals for the First Circuit ruled that the ingredients disclosure provisions violated the constitutional prohibition against unlawful seizure of property by forcing firms to reveal trade secrets.
 The decision was not appealed by the state.
-Notwithstanding the foregoing, in December 1997, Liggett began voluntarily complying with this legislation by providing ingredient information to the Massachusetts Department of Public Health.
-Several other states have enacted, or are considering, legislation similar to that enacted in Massachusetts.
+Liggett began voluntarily complying with this legislation in December 1997 by providing ingredient information to the Massachusetts Department of Public Health and, notwithstanding the appellate court's ruling, has continued to provide ingredient disclosure.
+Liggett also provides ingredient information annually, as required by law, to the states of Texas and Minnesota.
+Several other states are considering ingredient disclosure legislation.

-Cigarettes are subject to substantial federal, state and local excise taxes which, in general, have been increasing.
+Cigarettes are subject to substantial and increasing federal, state and local excise taxes.
 The federal excise tax on cigarettes is currently \$0.39 per pack.
-State and local sales and excise taxes vary considerably and, when combined with sales taxes, local taxes and the current federal excise tax, may currently be as high as \$4.10 per pack.
+State and local sales and excise taxes vary considerably and, when combined with sales taxes, local taxes and the current federal excise tax, may currently exceed \$4.00 per pack.
 Proposed further tax increases in various jurisdictions are currently under consideration or pending.
-In 2002, 21 states passed excise tax increases, ranging from \$0.07 per pack in Tennessee to as much as \$1.81 per pack in New York City and New York State combined.
-In addition, since January 1, 2003, 14 states and the District of Columbia approved increases in excise taxes.
-Congress has considered significant increases in the federal excise tax or other payments from tobacco manufacturers, and significant increases in excise and other cigarette-related taxes have been proposed or enacted at the state and local levels.
+In 2003, 15 states and the District of Columbia enacted increases in excise taxes.
+Congress has considered significant increases in the federal excise tax or other payments from tobacco manufacturers, and several states have pending legislation proposing further state excise tax increases.
+In 2004, one state has increased the excise tax rate and several other states are likely to impose additional taxes on cigarettes.
 In the opinion of the Company, increases in excise and similar taxes have had an adverse impact on sales of cigarettes.